ThinkRedstone/Campaign/Setting.md

 The walls are much thicker than is usual, and surround the city from all directions- including the sheer cliff at the very edge.

+Below the cliff, there are rolling hills.
+Grain and a little livestock is cultivated at the base of the cliff, under guard.
+There is a passage there from near the city, outside the walls.

+The most common threat is that of demons and devils, mostly mindless variants, which stalk the region as a whole.

 ### Leader: Gan Distantshine
 Elf, damned to Avernus because he massacred the most of the Church of Obelisk, about `long time` ago.
 This led to Obelisk personally arriving in the Normal